mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Drop kerb tarmac deteriorated and hazardous, 10th October :- [8281032](https://www.fixmystreet.com/report/8281032)
 - Swallow crescent name sign is broke, 10th October :- [8280655](https://www.fixmystreet.com/report/8280655)
 - An area just of the roundabout going onto the a40 towards longford, 10th October :- [8280648](https://www.fixmystreet.com/report/8280648)
-- Large wide pothole, 10th October :- [8280634](https://www.fixmystreet.com/report/8280634)
-- Around 3 potholes on ward avenue innsworth all potholes that was repaired not to long ago on the left as your heading to mottershead drive, 10th October :- [8280623](https://www.fixmystreet.com/report/8280623)

 <!-- fix_marker ends -->